The Art Page

 Now, keep in mind, Betty not only was I not throwing erasers at some girl and, causing some class disturbance like some idiots might be on certain art class days, but, I knew that I was the only person that had actually completed the work that that doingie Bill Fletcher had asked for.

-He wants to see if he can next say Lucille Minshall? and, see if whoever is next in the alphabet has managed to finish something that might look a little more like a picture.
+He wants to see if he can next say Lucille Minshall, and see if whoever is next in the alphabet has managed to finish something that might look a little more like a picture.
 Too bad that no one else in the class has managed to finish a painting by the due date.
 Again, knowing that my fellow students has nothing to show him yet, I then asked Mr. F...

 Mars: Does this mean that I am out of your class for the day or, for good or, what?.